ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

-You should change the declaration this way to declare the global array:
+You should change this declaration if you need the global array.
+It becomes like this:
 {line-numbers: true, format: Bash}
 ```
 check_license()